Asphalt Industry Benefits from Increasing WMA Use

-Your plant may use a mechanical foaming process or a chemical or plant-based additive to produce warm-mix asphalt (WMA) mixes.
-Either way, the end goal for producing a WMA pavement mix can be multifaceted.
+Whether the plant uses a mechanical foaming process or a chemical or plant-based additive to produce WMA mixes, the end goal for producing a WMA pavement mix can be multifaceted.
 The asphalt industry has, as a collective, learned of multiple benefits of producing and placing WMA.
-If you’ll pardon the pun, some of those benefits are seeing roadblocks.

-Lance Brooks, sales manager at Ingevity, North Charleston, South Carolina, explained, “Agencies look for quality mixtures that perform well.
+Lance Brooks, sales manager at Ingevity, North Charleston, South Carolina, explained in 2019, “Agencies look for quality mixtures that perform well.
 Contractors look for technologies that are easy to use and have proven performance.”
-Since 2004, WMA technology provider Ingevity has demonstrated how customers can benefit economically from the comprehensive benefits of warm mix across all 50 states and multiple countries.
-The company’s Evotherm® additive is designed to enable contractors to consistently meet specifications for density, for example, in addition to offering other environmental and performance-related benefits.
+The company’s Evotherm additive, recently achieving its environmental product declaration (EPD), is designed to enable contractors to consistently meet specifications for density, for example, in addition to offering other environmental and performance-related benefits.

 “In general, most customers are looking for help in improving the ease of mix compaction on the grade with the mix temperature that of traditional hot mix temperatures,” Ivann Harnish said.
 He’s the commercial director for Road Science®, a division of ArrMaz, located in Tulsa, Oklahoma.
-“There is little interest in decreasing mix and compaction temperatures.
-Among contractors, it’s about achieving density more easily, faster and consistently.”
-He believes in the use of Road Science’s AD-here® ULTRA line of WMA additives, which combines a compaction aid and adhesion promoter additives, to help contractors achieve target densities more easily.
+Back in 2019, he saw little interest in the industry for decreasing mix temperatures, but he believed in the use of Road Science’s AD-here® ULTRA line of WMA additives, which combine a compaction aid and adhesion promoter additives to help contractors achieve target densities.

-One of the companies that has provided producers the ability to jump over performance hurdles is Stansteel®, headquartered in Louisville.
+That trend has not only continued since 2019 but ramped up.
+Odor suppressants join the rejuvenators and anti-stripping agents on the market, and original equipment manufacturers (OEMs) have fashioned componentry to make adding these elements easier on the producer.
+One of those companies is Stansteel®, headquartered in Louisville.
 CEO Lennie Loesch spoke of the evolution of “green” WMA kits over the years.
 His company “went about developing an engineering system for what we call ‘dynamic foaming’ resulting in proven warm-mix technology…”

 Loesch pointed out that as chemical companies find favor with government agencies, “there are going to be a number of chemicals that are added to the hot mix and, rather than producers fight it, they will adapt and charge more for their mix because the government specifying agency calls it out in the specification.”